-They will have an individual guidance interview to assess their needs and suitability for the course.
+All applicants will have an individual guidance interview to assess their needs and suitability for the course.

 This three-day (full-time) course is flexible around each student's needs and their placement.

-Usually, in the first half term, two days are spent at College and the remaining hours are within a workplace setting - with the balance changing as students progress.
+Usually, in the first half term, two days are spent at College and the remaining hours are within a workplace - with the balance changing as students progress.

 Initially students will participate in job-matching activities, travel training (if required) and work placement tasters.